 The Climate Technology Centre and Network (CTCN) is supporting this technical assistance (TA) to assess the climate risk and the related negative impacts to the educational system and appraise improvement measures for preparation of a project proposal.
 The main aim of this TA is to enable the GOSL to strategically assess climate risks to the educational system and to appraise measures required.
 This will inform a funding proposal to be developed for presentation to potential funding sources to support these improvements.
 Immediate emergency improvements will be achieved through structural reinforcement of the schools.
-Actions proposed should also increase resilience of local communities and human settlements to climate change by assessing and planning the implementation of technology and design options for the improvement of critical infrastructure, focusing specifically on increasing the resilience of the education system for short and medium-term multi-hazard risk cycle phases, and reducing dual use conflicts.
+Actions proposed should also increase resilience of local communities and human settlements to climate change by assessing and planning the implementation of technology and design options for the education system for short and medium-term multi-hazard risk cycle phases, and reducing dual use conflicts.